axelitus/fuel-pkg-arrvalidator/README.md

 ## Future development

 The first version has the basic functionality one would expect.
 New features will be evaluated and added as soon as possible.
-Please feel free to send feature erquests through the Github repository.
+Please feel free to send feature requests through the Github repository.

 ## Special Thanks